 - Networking for Autistic Professionals — this online group meets once a month to discuss issues that autistic employees face in the workplace, including self-advocacy, career development, social skills, and more.
 Visit our calendar of events to RSVP, or click here for more information.

 - PEERS Social Skills Classes — this 14-week class uses the evidence-based PEERS material from UCLA.
 We run a class for teens and another for young adults, with a supplementary web-based class for parents.
 Click here for dates and info.

 - Self & Sexuality — This 7-week discussion group explores topics of human sexuality in an inclusive, safe environment.
 Click here for more information.

 - Social Coach Approach — This 8-week program is for PEERS® alumni (those who have completed the Teens or Young Adults PEERS® Program).
 This class is designed to help young adults apply their social skills to real life problems in a team environment.
 Click here for more information.

 - Workplace Adaptability — this 18-week class runs continuously through the year to help new workers learn the soft skills they need to get — and keep — a job.

 Click here for more information.

 Communities & Events for Parents

-- Parenting Beyond 18 — Our parents made it clear long ago that they also needed a group where they could discuss the trials and successes of raising a neurodiverse young adult, so we began running our informal parent dinner in 2010.
-We meet most months on the first Friday of the month, currently at Sneha’s in Santa Clara.
-Please register and RSVP on our events calendar or by e-mailing email@example.com.
+- Parenting Beyond 18 — Our parents made it clear long ago that they also needed a group where they could discuss the trials and successes of raising a neurodiverse young adult.
+We meet most months on the first Friday of the month via zoom.
+Please register and RSVP on our events calendar or by e-mailing firstname.lastname@example.org.